jedireza/hapi-react-views/README.md

 ### Remounting on the client (universal/isomorphic)

-This example demonstrates the idea of remounting client side in order to create universal/isomorphic applications.
-It also uses the wrapper layout feature so the main view can be remounted on the client.
+This example demonstrates the idea of rendering the full page on the server and remounting the app view on the client side as a way to to create universal (aka isomorphic) applications.

+It uses the wrapper layout feature, making it easy for the layout to be rendered without `data-react-id` attributes and the app view to be rendered with them.
 [View the code.][ex-remount]

 [ex-remount]: https://github.com/jedireza/hapi-react-views/tree/master/examples/remount